 Position yourself as the guide, to lead the prospect through the decision-making process.

-Developed by David Sandler in the 1970s, the Sandler methodology takes reps and prospects through seven steps.
+Developed by David Sandler in the 1970s, the Sandler sales methodology takes reps and prospects through seven steps.
 A consultative and collaborative approach, it prioritizes a low-pressure sales environment, building strong rapport and underpinning the process with mutual trust.

 The process has two parts - the basics (SNAP) and the three decisions.